jfh3/PYFIT-FF/README.md

  	- mv PYFIT-FF ~/bin
 	- cd ~/bin/
 	- ln -s PYFIT-FF/src/pyfit.py  PYFIT
+	- Because pyfit.py has the line #!/usr/bin/env python3 it can be run like executable and therefore your system will find PYFIT in ~/bin and add it to the PATH

 3) Run PYFIT using the provided example to get started
 	- cd PYFIT-FF/example/
 	- pyfit input.json

-Note: because pyfit.py has the line #!/usr/bin/env python3 This will then act like an executable
++ Additional comments
+	- This code has been tested on linux and macOS systems, however, assuming the following dependencies are met for your python implementation then the code should run on windows OS as well.

-Note techincally PYFIT can be run directly from
+	- Note techincally PYFIT can be run directly from

 ## Installation dependenceies option-1: conda (recommended)